- BALEX DELTA 2018

 The venue of the workshops will be circulated between the Contracting Parties and their marine laboratories.
 Suggested host countries are: Poland in 2020, Sweden (Umeå University) in 2021 and in 2022 Denmark.
 Intersessional activities will be organized if needed.

-The project period is three years.
-Ms. Iveta Jurgensone, Latvia, will be the chair and convener during 2020-2022.
+The project period is five years.
+Ms. Iveta Jurgensone, Latvia, will be the chair and convener during 2020-2024.

 The outcome of the project will be: